An Artist of the Floating World: Kuroda

 Kuroda was Ono's protégé and student.
 They initially had a strong relationship, but after Ono disapproved of the direction of Kuroda's art he reported Kuroda to the Committee of Unpatriotic Activities.
 This results in Kuroda being punished and his paintings burned.
 Kuroda therefore develops a strong dislike for Ono, and, in the present of the novel, refuses to see Ono again.

-Chishi Matsuda
+Chishu Matsuda

 Matsuda is a nationalist who encourages Ono to create politicised paintings.
 He disparages artists who do not deal with social and political issues through their art, considering them to be naïve.
 After the war, Matsuda becomes a sick and elderly individual who Ono visits.
 He is quite regretful of remaining unmarried and having no heirs to succeed him but seems not to regret the political aspects of his past.

 Seiji Moriyama

 Seiji Moriyama, also known as Mori-san in the novel, is Ono's art teacher during his younger years.
-He is a strong believer in painting the ‘floating world’ and teaches students in his villa.
+He is a strong believer in painting the 'floating world' and teaches students in his villa.
 His main artistic technique is the abandonment of traditional Japanese techniques such as using dark lines in favour of shading.